 Image source: Sharegate

-Just like moving house, it's important to have a clean-out of the things you don't need.
 Take inventory, and decide what files and data needs to be moved, where it's located, who has access to that content and will the same teams need access in a new environment.

 Challenge 2: Ensuring teams have proper permissions and membership.
 When you migrate Microsoft Teams from one tenant to another, you'll need to ensure that all of your membership and permissions data makes it to the new tenant with everything intact.

-For example, to make conversation history viewable for team members, save it as a document and upload it to the 'general' folder in the team's associated SharePoint site to make it visible in the team's 'file' tab.
+For example, to make conversation history viewable for new team members, save it as a document and upload it to the 'general' folder in the team's associated SharePoint site to make it visible in the team's 'file' tab.
 Repeat this step for every team you want to migrate.

 Solution: Testing is the most effective way to determine the time it will take to migrate to another tenant, and what type of challenges you could face as you migrate.
 For example, take a folder or storage file with contents of at least 1 GB and migrate it to see how long it takes.
 If 1 GB of data takes an hour to migrate, you can make a general assumption that your content will transfer at a rate of 1 GB per hour.